bitmakerlabs/wdi-february-2019/33-intro-to-ajax/README.md

 * **JSON (JavaScript Object Notation)**
     * A data format based on the JavaScript syntax.
     * Easy for JavaScript applications to parse.
-    * Many programming languages (including Ruby) are able to convert data to and from JSON.
+    * Many programming languages (including Python) are able to convert data to and from JSON.
     * [Example](http://json.org/example.html)

 ### How Does It Work?